-Pharmacy technicians are a vital part of the pharmacy team, working under the supervision of a pharmacist.
+Pharmacy technicians are a vital part of the pharmacy team and work under the supervision, direction, or guidance of a pharmacist.

-They prepare medicines and other healthcare products and supply them to patients.
+Pharmacy Technicians work in a wide range of settings, including (but not exclusively): registered pharmacies, community services, justice (the Prison Service), GP Practices, dispensing doctors’ practices, care homes and clinical commissioning groups, hospitals, mental health, defence (HM Armed Services) and within the pharmaceutical industry.
+They prepare medicines and other healthcare products for the supply to patients.
 They also take an active role in providing patients with guidance on taking medicines.

 - aseptic dispensing

 - clinical trials

 As a vocational course, it is flexible in its delivery.
 It can be delivered face-to-face, at a distance, online or a combination of these.
 The training consists of two years consecutive work-based experience under the direction of a pharmacist or pharmacy technician* to whom the trainee is directly accountable for not less than 14 hours per week.